-Originally from Flint, Michigan, Jonathan Bailey Holland began studying composition while a student at the Interlochen Arts Academy.
-He went on to study with Ned Rorem at the Curtis Institute of Music where he received a Bachelor of Music degree, and later received a Ph.D. in Music from Harvard University where his primary teachers were Bernard Rands and Mario Davidovsky.
-He has also studied with Andrew Imbrie, Yehudi Wyner, Robert Saxton, and Robert Sirota.
+Originally from Flint, Michigan, Holland began studying composition while a student at the Interlochen Arts Academy.
+He went on to study with Ned Rorem at the Curtis Institute of Music, and later received a PhD in Music from Harvard University, where his primary teachers were Bernard Rands and Mario Davidovsky.
+He also studied with Andrew Imbrie, Yehudi Wyner, Robert Saxton, and Robert Sirota.
 He is currently Chair of Composition, Theory and History at Boston Conservatory at Berklee, as well as Faculty Chair of the low-residency Music Composition program at Vermont College of Fine Arts.

 His works have been recorded by the Cincinnati Symphony, the Detroit Symphony, the University of Texas Trombone Choir, and most recently by the Radius Ensemble, among others.
-Holland served as composer-in-residence with the Boston-based Radius Ensemble for the 2008-2009 season.
-He was the Ritz Chamber Players Composer-in-Residence for the 2006-2007 season and, in 2003, was composer-in-residence with the South Bend Symphony Orchestra as part of the Music Alive program sponsored by Meet the Composer and the American Symphony Orchestra League.
-He has also been composer-in-residence with the Plymouth Music Series of Minnesota (currently Vocal Essence) as part of their WITNESS program, and with the Detroit Symphony, through the Unisys African-American Composer Residency and National Symposium program, which included the premiere of his composition Fanfares and Flourishes on an Ostinato.
+Holland served as composer-in-residence with Radius Ensemble; the Ritz Chamber Players; the South Bend Symphony Orchestra as part of the Music Alive program sponsored by Meet the Composer and the American Symphony Orchestra League; the Plymouth Music Series of Minnesota (currently Vocal Essence) as part of their WITNESS program; and with the Detroit Symphony, through the Unisys African-American Composer Residency and National Symposium program.